chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 ## Lecture: MW 2:30pm-3:45pm (01) and 4pm-5:15pm (02), and TTh 1pm-2:15pm (03)

 ### M 10am-11:30am (ZOOM), T 2:15-3:15pm (IN-PERSON), W 1:30-2:30pm (IN-PERSON) and 6-7pm (ZOOM), Th 10-11:30am (IN-PERSON)

+Office Hours are in green and read "Office Hours".
+Class times are in Blue (and are labeled with their course #).
 <img src="https://drive.google.com/uc?export=view&id=1OYIiIahZ0t0-pm4ucIfYYG3uciacd_kZ" alt="Q"/>
 (if you cannot make office hours, and need to schedule a meeting with me outside of class and office hours, please make sure to give sufficiently advance notice.)